 - Yorkshire Wolds Way Geocache Trail - Well

 - Yorkshire Wolds Way Geocache Trail - Quarry

 - Yorkshire Wolds Way Geocache Trail - Village

 Market Weighton, known as the Heart of East Yorkshire, is a market town with Victorian and Georgian architecture.
 Its variety of shops and eateries make it an ideal place to visit.
 It’s also famous for being the home of the Yorkshire Giant, William Bradley, who was the tallest British man that ever lived - measuring a lofty 7ft 9" !
 Have your photograph taken next to his life-sized statue outside the Town Hall.
 Also, don’t miss the ‘Giant Community Day’ celebrations in the town during early summer.

 Goodmanham, just a mile away, is one of the oldest religious sites in England.
 Although once a focal point for Pagan worship, the town became the birthplace of Christianity in the north during the time of King Edwin of Northumberland.
-All Hallows Church now stands on the site of the former temple and its covered porch offers an ideal place for a refreshment stop.
-Alternatively, good food and drink can be enjoyed at the award-winning Goodmanham Arms, a traditional pub with a small brewery making a variety of real ales.
-Goodmanham is especially worth visiting in spring, when the village verges are blooming with daffodils.
+Good food and drink can be enjoyed at the award-winning Goodmanham Arms, a traditional pub with a small brewery making a variety of real ales.
+Alternatively visit the wonderful Fiddle Drill Tearooms.